gabetucker2/gostack/documentation/tutorials/lambdaTutorial.md

 Great!
 If we wanted, for instance, just to return retStack, we would replace `.Lambda()` with `.LambdaStack()`.

-Note that retVarAdr is an interface pointer (`*any`).
+Note that retVarPtr is an interface pointer (`*any`).
 This means that it *must* be converted into type *any and then dereferenced before being used—otherwise it cannot store your data.

 If we wanted to initialize our ret values to certain starting values, we would do the following: